zxing-js/library/README.md

     .catch(err => console.error(err));
 ```

-You can also decode the image url without showing it in the page, in this case no `img` element is needed in html:
+You can also decode the image url without showing it in the page, in this case no `img` element is needed in HTML:

 ```javascript
 const imgSrc = 'url to image';